 When you are ready to purchase, choose the right domain marketplaces for your needs.
 You can buy through domain registration registrars like:

-Take the time to compare prices and services between different platforms before you buy—not all are created equal.
+Take the time to compare prices and services between different domain marketplaces before you buy—not all are created equal.
 Some will offer better customer service, while others may have more options in terms of domain extensions, discounts, or payment methods.

 Be sure to shop around and compare the different options before making a decision.